Coastal wall decor inspiration with a calming palette of soft greens, blues, and neutrals—perfect for creating a serene and cohesive home design

 A close-up of patterned throw pillows in blue and white tones, inspired by the Seaglass artwork, resting on a cushioned dining bench.

-Coastal wall decor like Seaglass sets the stage, but textiles are where the cozy magic happens.
 Pair soft, woven fabrics like these light gray dining chairs with throw pillows that pull in the soothing aqua blues and misty greens of your inspiration piece.
 It’s the perfect way to bring texture, comfort, and a touch of personality into your space.

 4. Choose Furniture That Complements Your Palette